 The Bluetooth headphones have a very comfortable and well-made fit, but are bulky and not very portable.
 It’s also not IP rated for water resistance, as it can fall off your head during heavy head movements.

-- Sennheiser HD 450SE delivers very good noise cancellation for a great listening experience
+Sennheiser HD 450SE delivers very good noise cancellation for a great listening experience.
+The headsets have responsive and intuitive control functionalities.
+HD 450SE’s aptX and AAC codec support delivers high-quality audio with good bass.

 I talked a lot about the noise cancelling features of Bluetooth headphones above.
 But here is the best one